PScoriae/pierreccesario/content/projects/PCPartsTool.md

 ---
 title: "PCPartsTool"
-description: A SvelteKit Webapp that lets users save and share parts lists for custom PCs | Deployed on AWS with CI/CD
+description: A SvelteKit Webapp | Deployed on AWS Cloudflare with CI/CD, IaC and CaC
-summary: A SvelteKit Webapp that lets users save and share parts lists for custom PCs | Deployed on AWS with CI/CD
+summary: A SvelteKit Webapp | Deployed on AWS Cloudflare with CI/CD, IaC and CaC
 tags:
   - SvelteKit
   - TypeScript